imkevinchu/cards-against-reincarnation/README.md

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/2.0/">Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic License</a>.
 This code is forked from <a href="https://github.com/coridrew/nodejs-against-humanity">coridrew's NodeJS Against Humanity repository</a>.

+This project is meant to be a lighthearted adaptation of the Cards Against Humanity concept using themes and topics explored in **REL GU4515: Reincarnation & Technology** taught by Prof. David Kittay.
+This Node.js implementation is meant to provide an online four-player front-end to the cards written for this project.
+Instructions for deploying this repository from <a href="https://github.com/coridrew/">coridrew</a>:

 ## Run Locally

 Install all the dependencies: